PierreCounathe/learning-sandbox/README.md

-# learning-sandbox
+# simple-implementations

-This repository stores implementations of Machine Learning and Deep Learning concepts, with the only objective of better understanding them.
+This repository stores implementations of simple Machine Learning and Deep Learning concepts, with the only objective of better understanding them.

 ## Projects list